Jonasmst/singularity_container_recipes/r_containers/README.md

 and `/mnt` is the directory within the container (`2)`).
 When we run scripts inside the container, we can write output files to the `/mnt` directory, and then access these files later in the `my_directory` directory.
 E.g. saving a plot from an R-script:

-The shared directory can also be used to provide input files from the host system to the container, e.g. R-scripts that are to be run within the container.
-Simply copy your scripts to the `my_directory` directory and access them from the `/mnt` directory:
-`singularity exec -B my_directory:/mnt/ r_container.simg R --vanilla < /mnt/r_script.R`

 ```
 # Save plot to the /mnt/ directory
 pdf("/mnt/MA_plot.pdf")